Noetherianity for infinite-dimensional toric varieties: Buchberger's algorithm for matching monoid algebras

 \section{Buchberger's algorithm for matching monoid algebras}

 Assume the general setting of Proposition~\ref{wpoNoeth}: $\monoid$ is a monoid with $\Pi$-action and $\Pi$-compatible monomial order $\leq$.
-Additionally assume that the $\Pi$-divisibility order $\preceq$ is wpo, and fix a field $K$.
 For a polynomial $f$ and an ideal $I$ in $\mring{K}$, we can define $\LM(f),$ $\LC(f),$ $\ini(I),$ division with remainder, and the concept of equivariant Gr\"obner basis from \cite{Brouwer09e}; all relative to the monomial order $\leq$.
-In the case where $\mring{K}$ is $\Pi$-Noetherian, not only is every $\Pi$-stable ideal $\Pi$-finitely generated, but it also has a finite $\Pi$-Gr\"obner basis.
 We now derive a version of Buchberger's algorithm for computing such a Gr\"obner basis, under an additional assumption.
 For $a,b\in \monoid$ we define the set of {\em least common multiples}